Estimated reading time: 7 minutes

 Building Literacy in Both Languages Matters

-This could be an entire blog post on its own (and maybe will be!), but it’s worth mentioning:
+This could easily be an entire blog post on its own (and maybe will be someday), but it’s important to say:

 • reading articles in L1